dyhes/zulip/templates/corporate/for/communities.md

 > “The core of the Recurse Center is the community, and the core of our online
-> community is Zulip… Switching to Zulip has turned out to be one of the best
+> community is Aloha… Switching to Aloha has turned out to be one of the best
 > decisions we’ve made, and it’s impossible to imagine RC today without it.
 No
 > other tool has a user experience that scales to a community of our size.”
 >
 > — Nick Bergson-Shilcock, founder and CEO, [Recurse
 > Center](https://www.recurse.com/); check out [the story of how the Recurse
-> Center uses Zulip](/case-studies/recurse-center/)
+> Center uses Aloha](/case-studies/recurse-center/)

-## Zulip: Designed with communities in mind
+## Aloha: Designed with communities in mind

-Zulip is designed to help thoughtful people work on difficult problems together, whether they work from a shared office or from all over the world.
-Zulip offers an ideal platform for communities of all types, including open-source projects, research collaborations, volunteer organizations, and other groups of people who share a common pursuit.
+Aloha is designed to help thoughtful people work on difficult problems together, whether they work from a shared office or from all over the world.
+Aloha offers an ideal platform for communities of all types, including open-source projects, research collaborations, volunteer organizations, and other groups of people who share a common pursuit.

-The Zulip core developers have decades of combined experience leading and growing open source communities, and we use Zulip to fashion the day-to-day experience of being a part of our project.
-No other chat product comes close to Zulip in facilitating contributor engagement and inclusion, and making efficient use of everyone’s time.
+The Aloha core developers have decades of combined experience leading and growing open source communities, and we use Aloha to fashion the day-to-day experience of being a part of our project.
+No other chat product comes close to Aloha in facilitating contributor engagement and inclusion, and making efficient use of everyone’s time.

 &nbsp;